 Criteria: The City should maintain a complete record of capital asset additions and deletions for each fiscal year.
 The City should also perform a regular (e.g. annually), physical inventory of capital assets and reconcile it to the City's capital asset listings.
+The City should also have policies and procedures in place to track and monitor significant assets that do not meet the City's capitalization policy.

 Condition: We noted during our audit that a complete record of capital asset additions and deletions is not being maintained throughout the year.
 We also noted that the City did not perform a complete, physical inventory of capital assets during the year under audit or in recent years.
+There are a number of old, fully depreciated assets that may need to be removed from the City's capital asset listings.
+The City does not have policies and procedures to track and monitor significant assets that do not meet the City's capitalization policy.

-Cause: Timing restraints and/or changes in accounting personnel may be the cause for incomplete records and physical inventories of capital assets.
+Cause: Timing restraints and/or changes in accounting personnel may be the cause for incomplete records and physical inventories of capital assets and insufficient policies and procedures for tracking and monitoring assets.
 Procedures for year-end reconciliations may also need to be revised or improved in order to properly identify certain capital asset activity.

 Effect: The City's financial statements would not have been fairly stated in all material respects without capital asset adjustments.
 Furthermore, capital asset disposals may not be accounted for in the correct period without performing physical inventories of capital assets.
+The lack of policies and procedures over the use and tracking of significant assets may create opportunities for misappropriations.